happydpc/ember/notes.md

 just committed and pushed and gonna fuck everything up and see if i can get it working.
 Yeah that worked.

+## 5/4/21

+Started a math library that's basic, but I got sidetracked learning rust's module system.
+In any case, abacus now exists.
+I wanted to just call it math, but there's already a math crate.
+There's probably already an abacus crate, but fuck it.
+Next step is to draw a triangle but using the machinery of the engine.
+I'm thinking it might be about time to flesh out the render system.